The Middle East (nightclub): Reputation

 The Middle East is also a venue for artists in other genres including "jazz, blues, funk, reggae, ska, pop, punk, and various combinations thereof".
 In the early 1990s, The Middle East quickly became an instrumental part of the music culture in the Boston area.
 "It's where new talent was quickly discovered and given voice.
 It was where established bands tried out new things on their audience.
 It was slowly reshaping the scene."
 The Middle East receives continuous awards from local newspapers for their food and music venues.

-Massachusetts bands that played at The Middle East include Aerosmith in 1995, Dick Dale in '95, Guster in '96, Powerman 5000 in '97, Staind in '97, Godsmack in '97 Dropkick Murphys in '98, American Hi-Fi in '09, and Ice Nine Kills in 2017.
+Massachusetts bands that played at The Middle East include Aerosmith in 1995, Dick Dale in '95, Guster in '96, Powerman 5000 in '97, Staind in '97, Godsmack in '97 Dropkick Murphys in '98, The Kings of Nuthin' every year from 1999 to 2005, American Hi-Fi in 2009, and Ice Nine Kills in 2017.

 Mural

 In 1992, the Oakland artist Daniel Galvez painted a large-scale mural on the outer wall of the Middle East, which celebrates the cultural diversity of Cambridge, Massachusetts.
 Galvez returned in 2017 to restore the mural, which had become an icon in the area.